List of Royal Pains characters: Divya Katdare

 In the 2011 season premiere, Divya broke the news to her parents that she and Raj had broken off their engagement.
 Divya's mother tries to convince her to beg Raj to take her back.
 She tells her parents that she refuses to go along with their wishes and wants to marry for love instead, which upsets her father.
 In the episode "But There's a Catch", all signs point to the fact that Divya has been financially cut off by her parents after refusing to go through with the marriage, as her credit (which was still in her father's name) was refused when buying supplies for HankMed, her car was repossessed, and Evan finds out that she has not cashed any of the checks paid to her through the practice.
 Hank and Evan allow Divya to stay with them until she gets back on her feet, even going so far as to buy her a car.
 Divya eventually moves into a place of her own, only to discover that Raj's parents expect her personally to pay off the expenses they put into the engagement and wedding.
 Rather than sell her shares of HankMed to them, as they had intended, Divya takes a part-time shift at Hamptons Heritage to pay off the debt, but the mounting demands on her time juggling both jobs has serious consequences which cause her to resign of her own accord.
 By the end of the third season, Evan comes up with a solution to her debt problem.

 In Season 4, Divya and Rafa were married in Las Vegas but in the season finale of Season 4, Divya says they need to end it, as she burns their license.

 It is revealed in Episode 1 of Season 5 that Divya is pregnant with Rafa's baby.
 In "Bones to Pick" Divya falls down in pain and is rushed to the hospital where she, Hank, Evan, and Paige discover that she has a subchorionic hemorrhage behind the placenta.
 Jeremiah shows up at the hospital to see Divya after Evan calls him to talk to Divya.
 Everyone else leaves the room and Jeremiah admits his feelings to Divya.
 When Divya is put on bedrest, Jeremiah offers to take care of her, since she lives with him.
-Divya worries that he may still be in love with her and she says she doesn't want to take advantage of him, but Jeremiah says that he's outgrown his original feelings for her but that he hasn't outgrown his friendship with her.
+Divya worries that he may still be in love with her and she says she does not want to take advantage of him, but Jeremiah says that he has outgrown his original feelings for her but that he has not outgrown his friendship with her.

 In Season 6, Divya has a party for her newborn little girl and the "army of random Hampton notables" her father invited.